 - a.
 All employees are subject to unannounced testing based on random selection. - b.
 The random selection procedure will be a computer-based number generator and conducted by the Medical Review Officer (MRO) facility. - c.
-The Authority will maintain two separate random drug testing pools.
-"Covered positions" include both Commercial Driver's License (CDL) positions and Non-Commercial Driver's License (Non-CDL) positions from which selection will take place.
-The Non-CDL pool selection will be 10% for the first twelve months after the adoption of this policy, and will remain 10% in subsequent years unless the Executive Director determines on a year-to-year basis that the percentage needs to be increased, not to exceed 25% without Board of Directors' approval, on the basis of statistics showing increased number of positive Non-CDL alcohol or drug tests in the preceding year.
+The Authority will maintain two separate random drug testing pools: a CDL Drivers testing pool and a Non CDL Drivers testing pool.
+"Covered positions" include both Commercial Driver's License (CDL) positions and Non Commercial Driver's License (Non CDL) positions from which selection will take place.
+The Non CDL pool selection will be 10% for the first twelve months after the adoption of this policy and will remain 10% in subsequent years unless the Executive Director determines on a year to year basis that the percentage needs to be increased, decreased or suspended on the basis of statistics showing increased number of positive Non-CDL alcohol or drug tests in the preceding year or due to unforeseen circumstances that may cause regular testing of Non-CDL employees to potentially be hazardous or unsafe.
+Non-CDL testing should not exceed 25% without the Board of Directors' approval.
 The CDL pool selection will be based on the requirements from the United States Department of Transportation. - d.
-Within every twelve (12) month calendar period, the Authority shall randomly test from each pool.
-An employee may be randomly picked more than once or not picked at all during a twelve-month period. - e.
+Within every twelve (12) month calendar period, the Authority shall randomly test from each pool unless the Executive Director has suspended Non-CDL testing.
+An employee may be randomly picked more than once or not picked at all during a twelve month period. - e.
 An employee shall only be tested for alcohol while the employee is performing, just before the employee is to perform, or just after the employee has performed their work tasks.
-It is the Authority's position that covered employees are expected to perform their work functions any time that they are on duty or on paid on-call to report to duty.
+It is the Authority's position that covered employees are expected to perform their work functions any time that they are on duty or on paid on call to report to duty.